► New 2018 Kia Ceed reviewed

 No really.
 You feel it the moment you wind on the steering for the very first time: if you're even milimetres off dead centre and the nose responds, following your line like a hypnotist drawing a subject's eyes across the room.

 The rack’s weighting would satisfy Goldilocks – not too heavy, not too light – and it remains consistent and progressive as you add lock.
 Whether swooping along undulating country roads or trundling around town, the accurate Ceed is a rewarding car to pilot.

-On UK sale from 1 August 2018 priced from £18,295, this third-generation family hatch has undergone big changes to make it handle.
+Priced from £18,295, this third-generation family hatch has undergone big changes to make it handle.
 Stiffer front springs and new mounting points for the softer anti-roll bar work in harmony with an independent rear suspension featuring a revised design of the trailing arm bushings, anti-roll bar and rear shocks.
 The result is a hatchback with great body control, cornering flatly and with lots of grip from the Michelin Pilot Sport 4 tyres.
 There’s even a cheeky nip of the inside front wheels’ brakes, to help tuck in the nose and pivot the car through bends.